 This policy, together with the following, should be read alongside and in conjunction with other policies and statutory guidance regarding the safety and welfare of children.
-These together will make up the suite of policies to safeguard and promote the welfare of children in this school
+These together will make up the suite of policies we have in place to safeguard and promote the welfare of children.

 - Accessibility Plan.

-- Anti-Bullying Policy.

-- Attendance Policy.
+- Anti-Bullving Policy

-- Behaviour Policy.
+- Attendance & Behaviour Policy.

-- Equality Policy.
+- Equality.

 - Central Record of Recruitment and Vetting Checks.

-- Complaints' Procedure.
+- Complaints' Procedure Statement.

-- Computing Policy.
+- Online Safety Policy.

+- Cyber Security Policy and arrangements.

 - Freedom of Information.

 - Female Genital Mutilation (FGM) Guidance

-- Prevent Duty &Prevent Action Plan
+- Radicalisation Prevent Duty- (School's should have a Prevent Action Plan and Risk Assessments).

 - Health and Safety Disability Equality Action Plan.

 - Home-school Agreement Document.

 - Child on Child Abuse Policy

-- Physical intervention/positive handling.

 - Register of Pupil Attendance.

 - School Access Policy.

-- School Behaviour logs.
+- School Behaviour.

-- Knife Crime Guidance 2022 (cross authority and in the process of being revised for September 2023).
+- Knife Crime Guidance (cross authority and in the process of being revised).

-- Relationships, Sex and Health Education (KCSiE paragraph 131).
+- Relationships, Sex and Health Education.

-- Mental and Physical Health (KCSiE 2023 Part One, Part Two and Annex A and paragraphs 165, 171 to 187).
+- Mental and Physical Health (KCSiE 2024 Part One, Part Two and Annex A and Annex B)

 - Special Educational Needs.

-- CRB Use of Reasonable Force Policy/ Guidance.

-- Code of Conduct policy.

-- Staff Discipline Conduct and Grievance (procedures for addressing).

-- School information published on a website.

-- Visitors and VIP Guidance/Policv.

-- Whistle Blowing Policy.

-- Guidance for NSPCC helpline and usage (KCSiE 2023 paragraph 466; when to call the police guidance from the NSPCC)

-- NCC & NSCP Neglect Toolkit (available from the NSCP website).
+- CRB Use of Reasonable Force Policy/ Guidance. - Staff Code of Conduct - Staff Discipline Conduct and Grievance (procedures for addressing). - School information published on a website. - Visitors and VIP Guidance - Whistle Blowing Policy. - Guidance for NSPCC helpline and usage (KCSiE 2024 paragraph 47 and 74; when to call the police guidance from the NSPCC) - New NSPCC advice to protecting children with SEN and deaf/disabled children and young people links and help line (KCSiE 24 paragraph 204). - NCC & NSCP Neglect Toolkit (available from the NSCP website).